The Radical Radicle: Online Student Journal Joins ‘Fake Academia’

 Using Foucault and Agamben’s theories of the state’s project of nation building through the inclusive exclusion of bodies, the author casts the Israel-Palestine conflict in different light.
 The forcible removal of Palestinians is reexamined and situated in the larger narratives surrounding both the creation of the Israeli state and the nature of US biopolitics.

 That’s quite a mouthful – Foucault and Agamben and inclusive exclusion of bodies!
 Sounds like quite the challenge for the undergraduate . . . she’s going to examine all of this in a 9-page double-spaced student paper where one page is the bibliography.
 Of course, “forcible removal of Palestinians” clearly indicates her political leanings and hints at some lack of academic neutrality.
 But let’s see what she actually writes.
-(You can read the entire paper here.)
+(UPDATE 10 Nov 2020: I had a link to her entire paper but it has since been removed from the site.
+I downloaded a pdf copy of it and you can write to me if you would like me to send it to you.)

 First the author quotes Moustafa Bayoumi, award-winning writer and English professor at Brooklyn College, in a piece referring to the Nakba and Israel’s trampling of Palestinian Arab rights to the land.
 For the next four pages, she expounds upon the theoretical writings of Foucault and Agamben regarding nation-buiding, ending that section with another rant against Israel, before finally getting to the case of Rasmea Odeh.
 She describes Odeh as a Palestinian refugee who was forcefully removed from her home in “Palestine” and is now being forcefully removed from her home in the USA.